tluyben/7min-workout/README.md

 - speech
 - vibration
 - configurable sound / vibration
+- prevent the phone going to sleep

 -----

-I am using Adobe Phonegap Build to build this app; you can try building it  yourself there as well.
+~~I am using Adobe Phonegap Build to build this app; you can try building it  yourself there as well.~~ I use Eclipse to build now because some of the plugin (TTS) and sleep prevention.

 TODO: